Anybody could stand up in a courtroom and say, “I didn’t do it. I’m not guilty.”

 And there’s a great reason for this.

-Even though everybody knows that both the attorney and the agent are being paid – being incentivized by that financial compensation to speak well of their clients – it creates a new level of value that transcends speaking about oneself.
+Even though everybody knows that both the attorney and the agent are being paid — incentivized by financial compensation to speak well of their clients — it creates enough separation from a purely self-serving subjective view, to create a higher level of value and trust.
+Enough to transcend the baggage that comes with speaking about oneself.

 How perfect it is then, that one of the key components of Elevate is the opportunity for advocacy in the form of testimonials.
-When one of us stands up and speaks highly of another member – not the referrals they’ve given us and how they think we are great – but actually shines a light on them and their abilities and positive attributes, it makes a real difference.
+When one of us stands up and speaks highly of another member — not about the referrals they’ve given us and how they think we’re great, but us advocating for how *they* should be given referrals — it makes a tremendous difference.

 It creates validation, and is one of the strongest catalysts for building trust.
-And trust leads to more people engaging with that person.
+And trust leads to more people engaging with that person, hiring that person, generating business with and for that person.

 Of course, not only can we serve as advocates in the room, but also out in the world.
 Whenever you are making a connection between two people — unless it’s not authentic because you don’t know one or both of them directly — consider the opportunity to share something positive about each of them with the other.